 18- Wheeler Accidents

-- Settlement – An 18 Wheeler Crash Caused Serious Physical Injuries and Brain Damage — The firm achieved a confidential settlement for our client to address his medical needs and rehabilitative care in the future, as well as replace future lost wages.
-Our client was driving within her lane when hit by the truck driver, and the firm’s discovery of logs and driving record helped establish that the driver failed repeatedly to follow the “Rules of the Road.”
+- Settlement: An 18 Wheeler Crash Caused Serious Physical Injuries and Brain Damage — The firm achieved a confidential settlement for our client to address his medical needs, rehabilitative care, and to replace future lost wages.
+Our client was driving within his lane when hit by the truck driver.
+The firm’s discovery of driving records helped establish that the driver failed multiple times to follow the “Rules of the Road.”

-- 18 wheeler/18 wheeler crash (confidential settlement): Our client was an 18 wheeler driver who was hit from behind by another 18 wheeler on the freeway.
+- 18 wheeler/18 wheeler crash (confidential settlement): Our client was an 18 wheeler driver who got hit from behind by another 18 wheeler on the freeway.
 Our client suffered injuries to his neck and shoulder that required surgery.
 Don Kidd was lead counsel in the lawsuit filed against the negligent trucking company and driver.
-A confidential settlement was reached after evidence was developed proving conclusively the truck driver’s negligence and the extent of the injuries.
-Mr. Kidd was also settled our client’ employer’s lost revenue claim resulting from the crash
+The case results was a confidential settlement after we developed evidence proving the truck driver’s negligence.
+Don Kidd also settled our client employer’s lost revenue claim resulting from the crash.

-- 18 Wheeler/pick-up truck crash (confidential settlement): Our client suffered serious orthopedic injuries to his legs when his pickup truck collided with an 18 wheeler that was making an illegal u-turn.
+- 18 Wheeler/pickup truck crash (confidential settlement): Our client suffered serious orthopedic injuries to his legs when his pickup truck collided with an 18 wheeler that was making an illegal u-turn.
 Our client’s injuries required surgical intervention that included hardware placement.
 He later had two surgeries to remove the hardware because it had become symptomatic.
 Don Kidd was lead counsel in the lawsuit filed against the negligent trucking company and driver.
-A confidential settlement was reached shortly before trial.
+The case reached a confidential settlement before trial.

-- Diabetes Medical Malpractice Death (confidential settlement): Widow and Parents of a patient retained Jim Perdue, Jr. to bring a wrongful death action against doctor and hospital.
-Our client came to hospital ER and was diagnosed with a diabetic crisis and admitted, but multiple delays in testing and treatment while in ICU led to his death.
-A confidential settlement was reached for the benefit of the family.
+- Diabetes Medical Malpractice Death (confidential settlement): Widow and Parents of a patient hired Jim Perdue, Jr. to bring a wrongful death action against doctor and hospital.
+Our client went to the hospital ER and had a diabetic crisis and admitted, but multiple delays in testing and treatment while in the ICU led to his death.
+The case settled in the family’s benefit.

 - Medical Malpractice: We obtained one of the Texas Lawyer Top three medical malpractice verdicts of 2012 in a lawsuit tried in Jefferson County.
 We represented a widow who lost her husband needlessly to a heart attack after waiting in a hospital nearly 13 hours for a doctor to come treat him.
 While the claims against the hospital and multiple physicians were resolved, the firm went to trial against a remaining physician defendant who refused to settle.